Carole Frances Lung

 Fashion, Fiber and Materials Faculty

 “Through a range of projects that emphasize skills sharing and sewing instruction, Lung seeks to provide alternatives to purchasing ready-made clothing manufactured under abusive working conditions.
 She joins other contemporary fiber artists such as Anne Wilson, Margarita Cabrera, Celia Álvarez Muñoz, Mandy Cano Villalobos, and Zoe Sheehan Saldaña, who use sewing to explore issues of globalization, skill, labor, and economy in the textile industry.
 Lung’s sewing projects are firmly located within contemporary fiber and social and participatory practices; however, they also belong to a rich historical trajectory of collaborative labor and collective action expressed through sewing.”

-Carole Frances Lung, Subversive Stitches Across Time: The Suffragette Movement, Labor Activism and Contemporary Social Change, By Lisa Vinebaum, Assistant Professor, School of the Art Institute of Chicago, presented at The Textile Society of America Bi-Annual Symposium at UCLA, 2014
+Carole Frances Lung, Subversive Stitches Across Time: The Suffragette Movement, Labor Activism and Contemporary Social Change, By Lisa Vinebaum, Associate Professor, School of the Art Institute of Chicago, presented at The Textile Society of America Bi-Annual Symposium at UCLA, 2014